ksb1712/Algorithm/README.md

 # Algorithms
-Learning about algos from the basics
+Learning about algos from the basics by solving problems of Code Monk